Surface Chemistry, Absorption, Adsorption, Application and Uses

 (iii) surface-active agents are widely used in washing, paints, lubricants, etc.

-(iv) Removal of coloring material from various types of solutions by charcoal.
+(iv) Removal of colouring material from various types of solutions by charcoal.

 (v) Many adsorptions molecular are being used in volumetric analysis. and separation of inert gases.